A Rochelle woman died Sunday as a result of injuries suffered in a Jan. 26 shooting, Rochelle Police Chief Pete Pavia said Wednesday.

 Pavia identified the victim as Mariah Avila, 27.

 RPD was assisted by the Rochelle Fire Department, the Ogle County Sheriff’s Office and the Illinois State Police Crime Scene Unit.
 The incident remains under investigation by Rochelle police.
-Anyone with information is asked to contact RPD at 815-562-2131.
+Anyone with information is asked to call RPD at 815-562-2131.

 Funds raised will be used to cover funeral and memorial expenses, as well as travel costs for the family.
 Any remaining balance after funeral costs will be donated to domestic violence and mental health programs, the GoFundMe’s organizer, Meghan O’Rorke, said in an update on the site Tuesday.